-A baking stone is a great addition to a boat oven.
+A baking stone (see some on Amazon) is a great addition to a boat oven.
 While a baking stone is most often thought of just for baking pizza and bread, with everyday use it can solve a lot of problems that can plague boat ovens.
 You put the stone in a cold oven, and as the oven preheats, the stone also heats up.
 Unlike the air in the oven, though, the stone retains the heat and evens it out throughout the stone.
 Hot spots are virtually eliminated, and problems with getting the oven up to temperature can be lessened.

 If you do any baking at all on your boat, a baking stone will probably be one of your favorite “small luxuries” due to eliminating or lessening so many of the inherent problems with a small ovens, such as those on boats.
 While eliminating hot spots is a huge advantage, the heat retention every time you open the door to check on something is also significant.

 Despite being called a “stone,” a baking stone is actually made of ceramic.
 And ceramics can crack or break.
 And breakage is even more of a concern on a boat, due to the motion.
 So there are several things to look for when buying a baking stone:

 1. Thickness.
 The thicker the stone, the less likely it is to crack or break, not only if you drop it but also in heating it up.
 A thicker stone will also heat more evenly.
 The disadvantages of a thicker stone are that it will weigh more and take longer to heat up and thus you’ll use more propane.